Hyunjung-Jayho/test/DONT push the dispenser(0413).md

   -  Support **USB upload and power supply** as well as  **external power supply(DC 5V~12V)**
 - Use 5V-pin for 3.3V ~ 5.5V supply and
     use VIN-pin for 6V ~ 12V
-  -  Lower than 100 milliamperes(mA) of current is recommended for 5V 핀으로 출력하여 외부 모듈에 전기를 공급하실 때
+  -  Lower than 100 milliamperes(mA) of current is recommended when supply power to the external module using 5V pin
   - **Warning** :  Diode can be burnt with higher than 100mA, when using USB port power supply

 * Rationale